ashwinjo/cyperf-ce-all-in-one/API_DOCUMENTATION.md

 4. **Log Files**: Log endpoints provide access to execution logs for debugging.
 Logs contain command output, errors, and process information.

-5. **Process Management**: The cleanup endpoint stops all Cyperf processes on the specified server machine.
+5. **Process Management**: The stop server endpoint stops and cleans up all Cyperf processes on the specified server machine.

 6. **Concurrent Tests**: You can run multiple tests simultaneously by using different server machines or different ports.